AdobeDocs/uix/src/pages/guides/development-flow/index.md

 3. Make sure you are in a proper organization (a switcher in the right top corner).
 ![Check organization](create-project-4.png)

-4. Click "Create new project" -> "Project from template".
+4. Click "Create new project" -> "Project from template":
-![Create project from template](create-project-5.png) and choose "App Builder"
+![Create project from template](create-project-5.png) And choose "App Builder":
 ![Choose "App Builder"](create-project-6.png)

 5. Fill the project data.